aszatrowski/digital_resume/README.md

 * Some sort of JS thing to track paper citations
 * PDF download link
 * Make [main.js](scripts/main.js) more efficient with functions
+* Add clear show/hide buttom to each heading